Kigzag/kigzag-docs-dep/README.md

-# Xeldorado Protocol docs
+# Kigzag Protocol docs

-This contains all the content for [Xeldorado Docs Website](https://docs.xeldorado.live).
+This contains all the content for [Kigzag Docs Website](https://docs.xeldorado.live).
 This website is currently under heavy development phase.

 To run locally, install dependencies and then start the server
 ```